 You enter the Pylon on top of the bridge and walk up a couple of flights of stairs before you come to their ticket office.
 There were quite a few people confused about where to enter, but luckily I had Kim with me, who went before, so she knew where to go.
 You go up a couple of more flights and you reach a small souvenir shop and toilet area.
 This was perfect cause you can pretend to be interested in some souvenirs, whilst you catch your breath.
 It is then only a couple of more flights to the museum and the 360-degree views.
 All in all, I didn’t find the stairs to straining, and there where lots of benches, so just take your time if you have too.

-The pylon lookout is in my opinion one the best viewpoints in Sydney!
+The pylon lookout is in my opinion one the best lookouts in Sydney!